 Financial activities within the Group are managed centrally by the Company to enhance cash efficiency as a group.

-The Group's funding needs include those for R&D and capital expenditures in the automobile segment and funding for the acquisition of financial assets in the sales finance business.
+The Group's funding needs include those for R&D and capital expenditures in the automobile segment and funding for the acquisition of financial assets in the sales finance segment.
 To ensure stable funding sources for these activities, the Group works on enhancing operating cash flow, including optimization of working capital management, as well as efficiently utilizing cash surplus within the Group.
-For external funding, the Group has bank loans, issuance of commercial paper, issuance of bonds, and securitization of financial assets of the sales finance business.
+For external funding, the Group has bank loans, issuance of commercial paper, issuance of bonds, and securitization of financial assets including leases of the sales finance business.
 By combining funding options appropriate in each market, the Group has maintained low funding costs.
 The Group focuses on investing in R&D and capital expenditures for accelerating electrified mobility, increasing accessibility and innovation in mobility, and creating a global ecosystem for mobility.
 In the sales finance business where the Group provides loans and leases for customers and dealers, we constantly manage the quality of assets.
 Distribution of dividends to shareholders is decided considering various factors including profit and the state of the Group's free cash flow.

-The Group constantly maintains sufficient liquidity to address geographical risks and unpredicted changes in the financial markets.
-The Group has maintained committed credit facilities with major international banks and the unused committed credit facilities available as of March 31, 2024 was $\pm 2,182.3$ billion combining the facilities held by the automobile segment and the sales finance segment.
-These committed credit facilities as well as cash and cash equivalents of the automobile segment of $\pm 2,014.3$ billion support the Group in maintaining liquidity at a sufficiently high level.
+The Group consistently maintains sufficient liquidity to fund ongoing operations, repay maturing debt and address geographical risks and unpredicted changes in the financial markets.
+For FY2025, the total debt maturity amount in the automobile segment is ¥708.3 billion and the Group will consider appropriate refinance sources depending on the market conditions.
+In addition, to cope with various market changes, the automobile segment maintains positive net cash of ¥1,498.4 billion as of March 31, 2025, and the Group has maintained committed credit facilities with major international banks and the unused committed credit facilities, including asset-backed commercial paper facilities for the sales finance segment, available as of March 31, 2025 was ¥2,112.5 billion combining the facilities held by the automobile segment and the sales finance segment.
+These committed credit facilities as well as cash and cash equivalents of the automobile segment of ¥2,159.
+8 billion support the Group in maintaining liquidity at a sufficiently high level.

-The Group's cost and issuance capability for unsecured funding generally depends upon the credit ratings of the Group.

-The Group's current long-term credit ratings by Moody's, Standard and Poor's, Fitch Ratings, and Rating and Investment Information, Inc.(R&I) as of May 31, 2024 are as follows.
+The sales finance segment has been consistently profitable and distributed dividends to its parent automobile segment.
+For FY2024, the sales finance segment distributed a ¥326.1 billion dividend to the automobile segment, and from FY2020 to FY2023, the total dividends from the sales finance segment to the automobile segment were ¥806.7 billion.
+The Group's cost and issuance capability for unsecured funding generally depends upon the credit ratings of the Group, as well as general market conditions.
+The Group's current long-term unsecured credit ratings by Moody's, Standard and Poor's, Fitch Ratings, and Rating and Investment Information, Inc.(R&I) as of June 6, 2025 are as follows.
+Even though these rating agencies have recently downgraded the Group's current long-term unsecured credit ratings, the Group has continued to consider diversified funding sources, not only bank loans and bond issuances but also securitization of financial assets including leases which is less impacted by downgrade on the Group's current long-term unsecured credit ratings.
 These credit ratings are not presented here with an intention of inviting the purchase or holding of the Group's debt securities.
-There are no financial debts or committed credit facilities of the Group which have clauses that require repayment acceleration or have drawdown restrictions triggered by a change in the Group's credit ratings.
+There are no unsecured financial debts or committed credit facilities of the Group which have clauses that require repayment acceleration or have drawdown restrictions triggered by a change in the Group's credit ratings.

-Moody's S&P Fitch Ratings R&I Long Term Credit Rating Baa3 BB+ BBB- А
+Moody's S&P Fitch Ratings R&I Long Term Credit Rating Ba2 BB BB A-